sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 data until the the results *are* conclusive.
 What is wrong with that?

 Honestly, there is nothing wrong with it.
 It is a reasonable, sensible and rational thing to do.
-In real life, thit is exactly what every researcher does.
+In real life, this is exactly what every researcher does.
 Unfortunately, the theory of null hypothesis testing as I described it in chapter :doc:`../Ch09/Ch09_HypothesisTesting` *forbids* you from doing this.\ [#]_ The reason is that the theory assumes that the experiment is